apierz/andykeymap/readme.md

 4. `make KEYMAP=andykepmap dfu` should flash the keymap to your keyboard.

+## Numpad

+My `LOWER` key is set to toggle mode so pressing it once activates the Lower layer until it gets pressed again.
+This lets me use a modified numpad I have set up on the left side of the board

 ## Tap Dance

 Tap Dance is one of QMK's cool features.
 Press a key once and it behaves normally, press it twice in rapid succession and it does something different.